louxinYY/cordova-plugin-linkedin/README.md

 # Cordova LinkedIn Plugin
 A Cordova plugin that lets you use LinkedIn Native SDKs for Android and iOS.

+This project has been updated with LinkedIn api and some simple bugs.

 ## Installation
 1. Create a LinkedIn app [here](https://www.linkedin.com/developer/apps)
 2. Click on your app's name, then select the **Mobile** page from the side menu